 In a safety brochure that calls alcohol and flying “a deadly mixture,” the FAA cautions: “Any element that impairs the pilot’s potential to perform the desired duties throughout the operation of a plane is an invite for disaster.”

 Federal Aviation Administration policies say a pilot cannot have a blood or breath alcohol awareness of .04 or more, half the prison restriction for riding in the United States.
-And pilots aren’t allowed to drink any alcohol within eight hours of performing or trying to act as a group member – “from bottle to throttle,” as the FAA says.
+Pilots aren’t allowed to drink any alcohol within eight hours of performing or trying to act as a group member—”from bottle to throttle,” as the FAA says.

-The enterprise says that the guidelines are minimal and show an extra conservative approach of staying far from booze for a complete 24 hours earlier than a flight.
+The enterprise says that the guidelines are minimal and show an extra conservative approach of staying away from alcohol for a full 24 hours before a flight.

 Pilots can be criminally charged even though they have not taken off in an aircraft and face movement from the FAA and their company.

-“If you get arrested for flying while intoxicated … The FAA and airline are going to move in so quickly to revoke the privileges,” says Doug Murphy, a Houston defense lawyer who makes a specialty of driving while intoxicated cases.
-“It may not be an automatic revocation, but there will be a suspension a good way to save you them from flying until they have got made a dedication and found out what the facts are.”
+“If you get arrested for flying while intoxicated … The FAA and airline are going to move in so quickly to revoke the privileges,” says Doug Murphy, a Houston defense lawyer specializing in driving while intoxicated cases.
+“It may not be an automatic revocation, but there will be a suspension, a good way to save them from flying until they have made a dedication and found out what the facts are.”

 He delivered: